-I get a lot of questions about the equipment I use.
+I get a lot of questions about the food photography equipment I use.
 I often include my food photography gear recommendations in different articles and of course there is a huge section about gear in my Food Photography Masterclass, but I thought having one place to direct readers would be more helpful.

-Some of the food photography gear on this list is expensive!
+Some of the food photography equipment on this list is expensive!
 I know.
 So peppered throughout I have added some cheaper alternatives to the gear I personally use, however some gear can only be so cheap.

 I think it's good to keep in mind that DIY solutions can be great, but sometimes they add more problems then they save money.